 How might we create inclusive, engaging, and healthy learning opportunities for all students?

-School Goal 3: 85% of students are happy, healthy, feel they belong and are safe, and experience success in learning environments that are inclusive of every learner.
+School Goal 3: Students are happy, healthy, feel they belong and are safe, and experience success in learning environments that are inclusive of every learner.

 Data that informed this goal: